watson/mode-s-demodulator/README.md

 # mode-s-decoder

-A Node.js module for decoding Mode S / ADS-B messages from aviation aircrafts.
+A JavaScript module for decoding Mode S / ADS-B messages from aviation aircrafts.

 ## Installation